Dundalk FC owner Peak6 to create 160 jobs in Belfast

 The move comes as the Chicago-headquartered company announced plans to create a centre of excellence in the city.

 Invest Northern Ireland is providing £1.04 million in support towards the new jobs.
-It said the new roles will contribute over £8.5 million in additional annual salaries to the local economy.
+It said the new roles would contribute over £8.5 million in additional annual salaries to the local economy.

 “The Belfast team will innovate industry-specific technology solutions that will enable transformation across our companies and focus on the research, development and delivery of new products to help us achieve our ambitious growth plans,” said Judi Hart, chief operating officer at Peak6.